 3. The EIF invokes the Nsmf_EventExposure_Subscribe request to the SMF to request the information as defined in clause 5.51.2 of TS 23.501 [2].

+If the I-SMF is involved in the PDU session, the SMF of PDU session requests to I-SMF to report the ULI and I-UPF ID.